So, what was it like to work with country superstar Luke Bryan on our Cabela’s It’s In Your Nature campaign shoot? Well, in a word it was whirlwind.

-Unlike the rest of the Cabela’s IIYN Brand Anthem which was shot on the Red Epic with a bigger crew, our needs for this shoot led us to choose the Canon C300, 5D Mark III, and 1DX cameras.
+Unlike the rest of the Cabela’s It’s In Your Nature Brand Anthem, which was shot on the Red Epic with a bigger crew, our needs for this shoot led us to choose the Canon C300, 5D Mark III, and 1DX cameras.
 We worked mostly on handheld shoulder rigs and with monopods to be as mobile as possible.

-Without having a chance to scout we arrived at a pre-selected ranch in with the hopes of making a :30 sec television commercial introducing Luke Bryan as a new spokesperson for Cabela’s.
-We were also tasked with capturing a behind the scenes interview of Luke sharing his love for the outdoors.
+Without having a chance to scout, we arrived at a pre-selected ranch with the hopes of making a 30-second television commercial introducing Luke Bryan as a new spokesperson for Cabela’s.
+We were also tasked with capturing a behind-the-scenes interview of Luke sharing his love for the outdoors.
 A challenge?
 Yes.
 Impossible?
 No. Ideal conditions?
 Not really.

 Tyler and I squatted all over the field to find a good frame.
 Draper got the lights set up in record time and we were ready to shoot Luke in his camo with his bow.
 At this point, we had softer natural light and accented it with a Hensel strobe to add a pop to Luke’s portrait.

 With only 15 minutes left of Luke’s time, we transitioned to a truck bed scene with Luke wearing the new Cabela’s It’s In My Nature T-shirt.
 Seeking a traditional country music portrait, we set up Luke with his guitar in the back of his own pickup.

 *Note: photographing a portrait with an object like a guitar is tricky.
 You want to see enough of the guitar to tell a story, but including the whole guitar can make for some awkward compositions.